alexhlee6/DokiCupidApp/README.md

 ![alt text](https://dokicupid-seeds.s3-us-west-1.amazonaws.com/matching_messaging_2.png)

-Because only one conversation should exist in conversations table of the database for a pair of matched users, I wrote a scope method `:between` in the Conversation model to be used when attempting to create a conversation at the Conversations controller.
-If the conversation already exists in the database, the existing one is returned; if an existing conversation is not found, the method creates a new conversation between the users and returns that conversation.
+Because only one conversation should exist in conversations table of the database for a pair of matched users, I wrote a scope method `:between` in the `Conversation` model to be used when attempting to create a conversation at the controller.
+If one already exists in the database, the existing one is returned; if an existing conversation is not found, the method creates a new conversation between the two users and returns that conversation.

 ```ruby
 # app/controllers/api/conversations_controller.rb